andycowl/octopress/source/_posts/2012-09-20-speeding-up-octopress-generation.markdown

 generator written in Python).

 Hyde generated the entire site in 9 mins 17 seconds.
-However, Hyde also supports incremental builds (which took just 34 seconds for a singke new post).
+However, Hyde also supports incremental builds (which took just 34 seconds for a single new post).

-I also tried raw Jekyll using Tom Preston-Werner [theme](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html).
+I also tried raw Jekyll using the default Tom Preston-Werner [theme](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html).
 This took 2 minutes to generate the site in its entirety.